homeymusic/mami.codi.R/README.md

 of those part ratios will be a measure of the periodicity of the whole.

-Chords with short wavelengths relative to the component wavelengths sound pleasant.
-And chords with long wavelengths relative to component wavelengths sound unpleasant.
-MaMi.CoDi uses this measure of relative wavelengths to predict the perceived spatial consonance of a chord.
+Chords with short periods relative to the component periods sound pleasant.
+And chords with long periods relative to component periods sound unpleasant.
+MaMi.CoDi uses this measure of relative periods to predict the perceived period consonance of a chord.

 Let us unfreeze time and start counting how often a hair cell moves due to a pure tone of our sounded chord.
 If we count the number of movements relative to a certain amount of time, we will be observing the frequency of the partial.
-This would be a temporal observation.
+This would be a frequency observation.
 The auditory system has a property called phase locking which allows it to encode the time intervals, periods, between spikes from sound waves.